Adding external documentation

 You can use your entity descriptor file as an OpenAPI spec file.
 As mentioned in the documentation on entities, the entity descriptor file extends the OpenAPI spec, so you can implement the spec directly in this file.

-If you have existing or external specs you want to display in the API explorer (e.g., from Swagger Hub, GitHub Raw URL, etc), add a URL to the spec file (JSON or YAML) as an x-cortex-link
+You may have existing or external specs you want to display in the API explorer from sources such as Swagger Hub or GitHub Raw URL.
+Add these to the JSON or YAML spec file under the x-cortex-link block, with the type openapi.

-If you have specs checked into your Git repository, you can embed it by adding it as a relative URL with type openapi
+If you have specs checked into your git repository, you can embed it by adding it as a relative URL with type openapi.
+For example:

 x-cortex-link: